Ben Ainslie: America's Cup

 The challenge agreed that the 37th Americas Cup would be raced in the America's Cup 75 (AC75), a 23 m (75 ft) foiling monohull class, that there would be nationality rules in place, a cost reduction programme and that the America's Cup will be raced in Barcelona as a first-to-seven-wins series from 12 October 2024 (expected to be completed on or before 21 October 2024).
 The Royal Yacht Squadron's challenge is the first time a British team had competed in three consecutive America's Cup cycles since 1930 when Sir Thomas Lipton challenged in the yacht Shamrock V.

-On the 4 October 2024, after a 7–4 win, the yacht Britannia INEOS Britannia defeated Luna Rossa representing Circolo della Vela Sicilia winning the Louis Vuitton Challenger Selections Series to challenge Emirates Team New Zealand for the 37th America's Cup.
+On 4 October 2024, after a 7–4 win, the yacht Britannia INEOS Britannia defeated Luna Rossa representing Circolo della Vela Sicilia winning the Louis Vuitton Challenger Selections Series to challenge Emirates Team New Zealand for the 37th America's Cup.
 This is the first time the UK has challenged the America's Cup since 1964 when Tony Boyden's sovereign (representing the Royal Thames Yacht Club) lost 4-0 to Eric Ridder's Constellation.

 The match was raced between Taihoro, helmed by Peter Burling and Nathan Outteridge, and Britannia helmed by Ainslie and Dylan Fletcher, the winners of qualifying event - the 2024 Louis Vuitton Cup.
-Races were held, from October 12-October 19, with Reserve Days on Oct 14-15, 17.
+Races were held, from 12 October – 19 October, with Reserve Days on 14-15 Oct, 17.
 Eventually losing the series 7-2, INEOS Britannia became the first UK challenger to score in an America's Cup match since 1934 when Sir Thomas Sopwith's Endeavor (representing the Royal Yacht Squadron) lost 4-2 to Harold S. Vanderbilt's Rainbow.